damien-jauneau/range_sensor_layer/README.md

-This repo is comes from the indigo branch of https://github.com/DLu/navigation_layers/tree/indigo without the navigation_layer and social_navigation_layer.
+This repo comes from the indigo branch of https://github.com/DLu/navigation_layers/tree/indigo without the navigation_layer and social_navigation_layer.
 It's an updated version of the branch, working on ROS Kinetic.

 # range_sensor_layer